 Opting for a half size up would give a more comfortable fit, especially for wide-footed wearers.
 The low-top profile of this shoe is equipped with a bootie construction, one-piece tongue, and a knit upper that gives a snug and secure fit while allowing flexible foot movement and breathable ride.
 A pull tab is present on the heel for easy on and off, and the asymmetrical lacing adds to the snug fit.

 Nike Air Max 270 Style

 Nike Air Max has established a name in the sneaker community as a lineup of sleek and fashionable sneakers with a rich heritage and long list of influences to different cultures and subcultures.
 The Nike Air Max 270, otherwise referred to as AM 270, is not an exception to this.
 It takes just a glance from sneakerheads or even regular consumers to give a nod of approval to this silhouette’s modern and sporty-casual façade that embodies the Air Max legacy.

 The overall look can be described as innovative and stylish.
-The knit upper is equipped with no-sew overlays and mesh areas, which gives out an impression of cozy wearing while ensuring the wearers a supportive fit and breathable comfort.
-Down the heel is the largest heel Air unit ever for impact absorption and improved cushioning fit for an active lifestyle.
+The knit upper is equipped with no-sew overlays and mesh areas, which gives out an impression of comfortable wearing while ensuring a supportive fit and breathable comfort.
+Down the heel is the largest heel Air unit for impact absorption and improved cushioning fit for an active lifestyle.